jarus/blog/2012/07/04/testing-multiple-flask-version-on-travis-ci.rst

 :tags: ["flask", "extension", "testing", "travis-ci"]
 :summary: "As a Flask extension developer you will normally want to test your extension against a list of Flask versions."

-As a `Flask`_ extension developer you want normaly to test your extension agains a list of Flask versions.
-On `Travis-CI`_ it's very simple and upsetting powerful.
+As a `Flask`_ extension developer you will normaly want to test your extension against a list of Flask versions.
+On `Travis-CI`_ it's very simple and amazingly powerful.

 The following ``.travis.yml`` file shows you how I test my Flask extensions.